How To Always Get The Best

 (Incidentally, their link for "new" car quotes is here).

 After you select your make and model, you can then further fine-tune your search by specifying model years, dealer distance, additional makes and models, and so forth.
-What you want to do ideally is locate at least 2 or 3 vehicles (the more, the better) at different dealerships that you may be interested in.
+What you want to do ideally is locate at least 2 or 3 vehicles (the more, the better) at different dealerships to create the competition.

 When the dealers reply via email, you should respond by saying something like: